seankelliher/world-birthrates/Readme.md

 # World Birthrates

 Sortable list of birthrates for the 226 nations in the world.
-The list can be sorted "high to low" or "low to high."
-Also, a color-coding system shows which region of the world each nation belongs to.
+The list can be sorted in ascending or descending order by (1) birthrate, (2) nation name, or (3) world region.
+World regions are color-coded for visual appeal and easier readability.

 ## Authors